Skill Demand Index

 Salary data for Remote Work Experience is still accumulating.

-The most common pairings are Communication Skills, Problem Solving, Customer Service, E-commerce, Pet Care Knowledge.
+The most common pairings are Written and Verbal Communication Skills, Microsoft Office Suite, Communication Skills, Attention to Detail, Problem-Solving Skills.
 Strengthening these alongside Remote Work Experience improves your fit across more positions.

-Top roles: Other, Operations.
-Other positions have the highest demand at 80% of all Remote Work Experience jobs.
+Top roles: Other, Operations, Project Management.
+Other positions have the highest demand at 57% of all Remote Work Experience jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.